-Serial innovators Shoei have created a helmet which is designed to muffle even the biggest impact.
+Serial innovators Shoei have created a helmet that is designed to offer maximum protection against even the heaviest impact.
 Using a combination of strong and elastic materials, the XR1100 distributes the shock of a collision over the largest area possible, ensuring that every inch of its advanced EPS foam liner – which is designed to compress under stress and slow down crash forces – absorbs the brunt of the impact.

 It’s impressive tech, but it doesn’t come at the cost of the company’s trademark comfort features.
 This lightweight helmet features a newly designed interior with removable and washable cheek pads.
 Four outlet vents work together to expel hot and humid air from the back of the helmet.

 Bottom line: just wearing a motorcycle helmet significantly reduces your risk of life-threatening injury on the road.
 The XR1100 hedges the odds even further in your favor without compromising on comfort or convenience.

 Scorpion EXO-R2000 Ravin Full Face Motorcycle Helmet

 The Scorpion EXO-R2000 Ravin is a full face motorcycle helmet built to take the sting out of any impact.
 Featuring an advanced TCT-Ultra shell, which is made up of five protective layers of interlaced fibers, this helmet is lightweight and durable.

 Under the shell, you’ll find the company’s KwikWick III removable and washable antimicrobial foam liner, designed to expel moisture and keep you dry no matter the weather.
 The helmet also features a retractable and repositionable sun visor that can be adjusted with a simple slider.